mrisen/inet-showcases/_docs/wireless/hiddennode/index.md

 Both Host A and C frequently transmit simultaneously, thus the number of collisions at Host B is high.

+TODO: This is just what we think should happen, and not an actual observation!
+Could we record the actual collision count at HostB so that we can base our statements on facts?

 The animation below depicts such a collision.
 Host C starts transmitting, and Host A starts transmitting as well, before Host C's transmission is over.
 As neither packet can be received correctly by Host B (and thus they are not ACKed), Hosts A